 Investing in crypto can be a daunting venture, but nowadays it is much easier to buy and sell bitcoin and cryptocurrencies.

 The most straightforward way to purchase your first bitcoin is to create an account with an online exchange.

 Cryptocurrency exchanges act as a medium where buyers and sellers meet to trade coins per the respective currency selected by the user.

 Every exchange has its own guidelines and rules, so you must be certain of these guidelines before using them.
-Check out our exchange reviews for the full low-down on each listed exchange.
+Check out these exchanges where you can buy, sell or store bitcoin and crypto.